-- Pannes or pools.
-A panne is a shallow topographic basin lacking vegetation but existing on a well-vegetated wetland plain.
-Pannes fill with water at least seasonally due to overland flow.
+- Pannes or pools on wetland surface.
+A panne is a dry, shallow topographic basin lacking vegetation but existing on a well-vegetated wetland plain.
+Pannes become pools when they fill with water at least seasonally.
 They commonly serve as foraging sites for birds and as breeding sites for amphibians. - Plant hummocks or tussocks.
 Hummocks are mounds created by plants along floodplains, terraces or springs, created by the collection of sediment and organic material around wetland plants, or by freeze-thaw processes.
 Hummocks are typically less than 1m high.
-Tussocks are grasses that grow in clumps, tufts, or bunches, rather than forming a sod or lawn. - Sediment mounds around the bases of trees or shrubs.
+Tussocks are grasses that grow in clumps, tufts, or bunches, rather than forming a sod or lawn, and are depositional features that accumulate sediment. - Sediment mounds around the bases of trees or shrubs.
 Sediment mounds are similar to hummocks but lack plant cover.
 They are depositional features formed from repeated flood flows depositing sediment on the floodplain. - Sediment splays.
 Sediment splays are areas of coarse sediment (sand or larger) deposited across the wetland surface, typically during a flood event. - Soil cracks.
 Repeated wetting and drying of fine grain soil that typifies some wetlands can cause the soil to crack and form deep fissures that increase the mobility of heavy metals, promote oxidation and subsidence, while also providing habitat for amphibians and macroinvertebrates.
-Cracks must be a minimum of 1 inch deep to qualify. - Springs or upwelling groundwater.
-Springs are areas where ground water intersects the land surface and emerges.
-Springs typically occur at breaks in slope (e.g. at the base of a slope) or along the banks of a fluvial channel, but they may also occur anywhere across the wetland surface where upwelling occurs. - Standing snags.
+Cracks must be a minimum of 2.5 cm (1 inch) deep to qualify. - Springs or upwelling groundwater.
+Springs are discrete locations where ground water intersects the land surface and emerges.
+Springs typically occur at breaks in slope (e.g. at the base of a slope) or along the banks of a fluvial channel, but they may also occur anywhere across the wetland surface where upwelling occurs.
+They include artesian springs and weeping ground.
+Upwelling groundwater typically is more diffuse in area as compared to springs. - Standing snags.
 Tall, woody vegetation, such as trees and tall shrubs, can take many years to fall to the ground after dying.
-These standing "snags" they provide habitat for many species of birds and small mammals.
-Any standing, dead woody vegetation that is at least 3 m tall with at least a 10 cm diameter is considered a snag. - Submerged vegetation.
+These standing "snags" provide habitat for many species of birds and small mammals (e.g. insects, cavity nesters, perch for birds of prey, etc.).
+Any standing, mostly dead woody vegetation, including a large dead branch of a living tree, that is at least 3 m tall with at least a 10 cm diameter is considered a snag.
+Only one snag is required for this patch type. - Submerged vegetation.
 Submerged vegetation consists of aquatic macrophytes such as Elodea canadensis (common elodea), that are rooted in the sub-aqueous substrate but do not usually grow high enough in the overlying water column to intercept the water surface.
 Submerged vegetation can strongly influence nutrient cycling while providing food and shelter for fish and other organisms. - Swales.
 Swales are broad, elongated, vegetated, shallow depressions that can sometimes help to convey flood flows to and from vegetated marsh plains or floodplains.
 But, they lack obvious banks, regularly spaced deeps and shallows, or other characteristics of channels.
 Swales can entrap water after flood flows recede.
-They can act as localized recharge zones and they can sometimes receive emergent groundwater. - Variegated or crenulated upland edge.
+They can act as localized recharge zones and they can sometimes receive emergent groundwater. - Thatch.
+Thatch is dead plant material that builds up at the base of plants while still attached to the parent plant, which shades the wetland surface and helps to maintain soil moisture. - Variegated or crenulated upland edge.
 As viewed from above, the upland edge of a wetland can be mostly straight, broadly curving (i.e., arcuate), or variegated (e.g., meandering).
 In plan view, a variegated upland edge resembles a meandering pathway.
 Variegated edges provide greater contact between the upland and the wetland.